jyellick/obc-docs/protocol-spec.md

 To overcome this challenge, Open Blockchain utilizes a key hierarchy that reduces the number of ciphertexts that are encrypted under the same key.
-At the same time, as some of these keys are used for the generation of IVs, this allows the validating parties to generate exactly the same ciphertext when executing the same transaction (this is necessary to remain agnostic to the underlying consensus algorithm) and offers the possibility of fine-grained auditing by disclosing to auditing entities only the most relevant keys.
+At the same time, as some of these keys are used for the generation of IVs, this allows the validating parties to generate exactly the same ciphertext when executing the same transaction (this is necessary to remain agnostic to the underlying consensus algorithm) and offers the possibility of controlling audit by disclosing to auditing entities only the most relevant keys.

 **Method description:**